 Most children were taught at a young age that ‘sticks and stone may break my bones but the word can never hurt me.
 However, adulthood has taught us the very opposite.
 Sticks and stones will break your bones, but words can kill you.
 Words can do what sticks and stones cannot.
 Unfortunately many have been wounded by words.
 Words have left countless people scared and fragmented and destroyed emotionally with little hope of recovery.
 Relationships have ended in breakups and divorce due to an unruly tongue.

 An unruly tongue often leads to abuse.
 Abuse is defined as any behavior that is designed to control and subjugate another human being through the use of fear, humiliation, and verbal or physical assaults.
 In physical battering the weapons are fists; in psychological battering the weapons are words.
 The only difference between the two is the choice of weapons.
 Abuse is not an occasional issue between the two but systematic persecution of one another by another.
 Verbal abuse has not received the attention that it warrants, given how devastating it can be to a person’s mental health over a period of time.

 If only people understood that abuse is not always physical or sexual.
 One of the hardest abuses to be healed from is verbal abuse.
 It receives little sympathy, but it is as deadly and dangerous as any known to man.
 Sadly, many who attack with words do it because it is the crime least likely to be prosecuted and is seldom detected or reported.

 Anyone who has fallen victim to a verbal assassin is in dire need of help.
-Not only must they undergo emotional healing, they must commit to a process of spiritual, mental, psychological and relational healing as well.
-For some this may take months.
-For other it may take years.
+Not only must they undergo emotional healing, but they must also commit to a process of spiritual, mental, psychological, and relational healing as well.
+For some, this may take months.
+For others, it may take years.
 No matter how long your personal journey may be, it is essential in order to truly heal, recover and successfully move on with your life.